Följande effektrapport finns endast tillgänglig på engelska.

 Civil Rights Defenders is a non-profit expert human rights organisation with over 30 years’ experience of supporting civil society and strengthening human rights defenders in repressive countries.
 We defend people’s civil and political rights and empower human rights defenders at risk in Sweden and globally.
 We believe a strong civil society is crucial for an independent scrutiny of government and authorities to ensure a positive development.
 Therefore, we combine human rights lobbying and advocacy with empowerment of our partners.

 Together with partners, we monitor human rights developments, demand reform, justice and accountability.
 We support human rights defenders at risk by providing trainings, technical and financial assistance, networking platforms and peer support.

-- The protection of human rights defenders at risk is improved.
+• Improving security for human rights defenders at risk

 We defend human rights in Sweden where we have our Head Office.
-In our international activities, our goal is to be active in countries and regions where the respect for the individual’s civil and political rights is the weakest.
+In our global work, our goal is to be active in countries and regions where the respect for the individual’s civil and political rights is the weakest.
 We take a regional perspective in our operations since the problem we want to address often forms part of a regional problem.